 - Bone Cell Biology Group (BCBG) (Professor Gerald Atkins)

-- Breast Biology and Cancer Group (Associate Professor Wendy Ingman)
+- Breast Biology and Cancer Unit (Associate Professor Wendy Ingman)

 - Clinical Glaucoma Research and Ophthalmic Research Laboratory (Professor Robert Casson)

 - Gastrointestinal Function and Appetite Regulation (Professor Christine Feinle-Bisset)